 8.2.12 Corrosion Allowance

 A corrosion allowance appropriate for the environment and design life of the platform should be provided on all members.
 The corrosion allowance should be based on the guidelines provided in Section 13.
-Unprotected steel, including plates with stiffeners and girders, in drillwater tanks should also be provided with a corrosion allowance.
+Unprotected steel, including plates with stiffeners and girders, in drillwater tanks and ballast tanks should also be provided with a corrosion allowance.
 Coatings and cathodic protection should be considered to help provide additional corrosion protection to these components.
 Corrosion allowance should not be included in the plate thickness used in stress or buckling analyses.
+Fifty percent (50%) of the corrosion allowance thickness shall be considered present for fatigue analysis .

 8.2.13 Splash Zone